HomeBlogResearchDigital Analysis3 Competitive Analysis Examples & Use Cases

 When is competitive analysis important?

 If your first thought was GTM (Go-To-Market), you’re right; it’s one example where competition analysis is critical.
-We’ve covered that in a previous article on competitive analysis with conclusive results, where you also get a nifty competitive analysis template.
+We’ve covered that in our competitive analysis guide, where you also get a nifty competitive analysis template.

 But let’s – just this one time – not think that big.
 Competitive analysis should be part of an analyst’s routine, even when a company is established in a market.